JANUARY

 International Day of Zero Tolerance to Female Genital Mutilation (A/RES/67/146)

-The International Day of Zero Tolerance to Female Genital Mutilation is observed annually on February 6th to raise awareness about the harmful practice of female genital mutilation (FGM) and to promote its eradication worldwide.
-This day was first introduced by the United Nations General Assembly in 2012, through resolution A/RES/67/146, which called for the elimination of all forms of FGM and urged governments, civil society organizations, and communities to take action to end this harmful practice.
+The International Day of Zero Tolerance to Female Genital Mutilation is observed annually on February 6th to raise awareness about the harmful practice of female genital mutilation (FGM) and promote its eradication worldwide.
+The United Nations General Assembly established this international day in 2012 through resolution A/RES/67/146, which called for the elimination of all forms of FGM and urged governments, civil society organizations, and communities to end this harmful practice.

 International Day of Women and Girls in Science (A/RES/70/212)

-The International Day of Women and Girls in Science is celebrated annually on February 11th to recognize the contributions of women and girls to science and to promote gender equality in science, technology, engineering, and mathematics (STEM) fields.
-The day was established by the United Nations General Assembly in 2015 through resolution A/RES/70/212, which recognized the critical role of women and girls in science and called for increased participation and empowerment of women and girls in STEM fields.
+The International Day of Women and Girls in Science is celebrated annually on February 11th.
+It recognizes the contributions of women and girls to science and to promote gender equality in science, technology, engineering, and mathematics (STEM) fields.
+The United Nations General Assembly established this day in 2015 through resolution A/RES/70/212, which recognized the critical role of women and girls in science and called for increased participation and empowerment of women and girls in STEM fields.

 World Radio Day (A/RES/70/212)